apache/spark/docs/sql-ref-syntax-qry-select-setops.md

 {% endhighlight %}

 ### UNION and UNION ALL
-`UNION` and `UNION ALL` return the rows that are found in either relation. `UNION` takes only distinct rows while `UNION ALL` does not remove duplicates.
+`UNION` and `UNION ALL` return the rows that are found in either relation. `UNION` takes only distinct rows while `UNION ALL` does not remove duplicates from the result rows.

 #### Syntax
 {% highlight sql %}